Blaisorblade/pdbp.github.io/index.md

 `` bind(cz, `z=>cy`) `` is function that *binds* `cz` to `z=>cy`.

-If the computation `cz` yields a result of type Z, then that result serves as an argument for the subsequent function `z=>cy` which transforms it to a computation that yields a result of type Y.
+If the computation `cz` yields a result of type Z, then that result serves as an argument for the subsequent function `z=>cy`, a *computation continuation*, which transforms it to a computation that yields a result of type Y.

-Different from expressions, for which the *evaluation order* is langauge defined, for computations, the *execution order* is imposed by the usage of `bind`.
+Different from expressions, for which the *evaluation order* is langauge defined (e.g. *bottom-up* and *left to right*), for computations, the *execution order* is imposed by the usage of `bind`.

 Consider